 Make a reading area, or even a little meditation spot; anything you can think of!

 Sectioning off these spots with things like hedges or potted plants helps create an even more cozy setting, while keeping a flow throughout the whole backyard.

-2018 has seen many of us become more aware of our household’s impact on the environment, and wanting to save money wherever possible.
+2018 has seen many of us become more aware of our household’s impact on the environment and want to save money wherever possible.

-A great way to continue this trend is with garden to table dining!
+A great way to continue this trend is with a garden to table dining!